gibbok/typescript-book/README.md

 Some of the common use cases for decorators include:

-* Watching property changes
+* Watching property changes.
-* Watching method calls
+* Watching method calls.
-* Adding extra properties or methods
+* Adding extra properties or methods.
-* Runtime validation
+* Runtime validation.
-* Automatic serialization and deserialization
+* Automatic serialization and deserialization.
-* Logging
+* Logging.
-* Authorization and authentication
+* Authorization and authentication.
-* Error guarding
+* Error guarding.

 Note: Decorators for version 5 do not allow decorating parameters.